-- I am not getting the weekly parish email, why?
+- I am not getting the parish email, why?
 It might be going to spam (check that first) or we do not have a correct email for you.
 Call the office to let us know your updated email.
-The weekly email with a link to this bulletin is the most important way we are communicating with all the parish.
+The email with a link to this bulletin is the most important way we are communicating with all the parish.

 How do we make our donations to the parish during this time?
 We realize that many are facing difficult financial situations during this time, but for those who are able, we need your support now more than ever.
 Mail in the Sunday envelopes, or if possible set up a regular donation via our St. Regis website “Donations” page or through your own bank.
 Thank you.

 Are there spiritual resources for myself or family during this time?
 Everyone can access a huge library of videos, audios and other Catholic resources from formed.org/.
 Click on the Sign Up button and look for the organization called “Faith At Home Detroit.”
 Use your email to set up a free account.